Continuing Education Activity

 The most common side effects of prostaglandin E2 concern its impact on gastrointestinal smooth muscle.
-The suppository correlates with the most severe side effects, with two-thirds experiencing vomiting, two-fifths experiencing diarrhea, and one third experiencing nausea.
+The suppository correlates with the most severe side effects, with two-thirds of patients experiencing vomiting, two-fifths experiencing diarrhea, and one-third experiencing nausea.
 Other adverse effects include temperature elevation in half of the patients, headache in one-tenth, and shivering and chills in one-tenth.
-Anti-emetics and anti-diarrheal medications may be necessary before and during the administration of the drug to counteract these side effects.
+Anti-emetics and anti-diarrheal medications may be necessary before and during the drug administration to counteract these side effects.

 The insert and gel have a less than one percent incidence of gastrointestinal symptoms.
 However, studies have shown that they have links to a higher chance of uterine hyperstimulation with and without fetal distress (greater than 2%) versus placebo (under1%).
 Additionally, they also have an increased chance of fetal distress without uterine hyperstimulation (over 2%) versus placebo (1%).
 There were also associated fetal heart rate changes, with and without distress.
 In all of these cases, removal of the product resulted in a return to normal, though one case did require treatment with tocolytics.

 Prostaglandin E2 is contraindicated in patients with a known hypersensitivity to prostaglandins.
-As an oxytocic agent, prostaglandin E2 should be avoided in scenarios in which vaginal delivery or the induction of labor is contraindicated and should be stopped before the administration of oxytocin.
+As an oxytocic agent, prostaglandin E2 should be avoided in scenarios in which vaginal delivery or the induction of labor is contraindicated and should be stopped before administering oxytocin.

 Clinicians should avoid the suppository should in patients with acute inflammatory pelvic disease, as well as patients with active cardiac, renal, pulmonary, or hepatic disease.
-Additionally, it requires caution in patients with a history of these diseases as well as with a history of cervical malignancy, asthma, hypo- or hypertension, anemia, jaundice, pulmonary disease, or epilepsy.
+Additionally, it requires caution in patients with a history of these diseases and patients with a history of cervical malignancy, asthma, hypo- or hypertension, anemia, jaundice, pulmonary disease, or epilepsy.
 The prostaglandin E2 suppository is not indicated for uterine evacuation for fetuses at the stage of viability.

-The gel or insert versions used for cervical ripening are contraindicated in patients with fetal distress where delivery is not imminent, or who have vaginal bleeding during pregnancy, marked cephalopelvic disproportion, and/or multipara with six or more previous term pregnancies.
+The gel or insert versions used for cervical ripening are contraindicated in patients with fetal distress where delivery is not imminent or who have vaginal bleeding during pregnancy, marked cephalopelvic disproportion, and/or multipara with six or more previous term pregnancies.
 Prostaglandin E2 should also be avoided when prolonged uterine contraction may pose a risk to uterine integrity or fetal safety, such as with prior cesarean section or major uterine surgery.
-Prostaglandin E2 for the induction of labor should also be avoided in patients with a history of asthma, glaucoma, or heart disease.
+Prostaglandin E2 for labor induction should also be avoided in patients with a history of asthma, glaucoma, or heart disease.

 Prostaglandin E2 administration should only take place in a specialized care setting under clinician supervision.